jc1518/PHC/README.md

 ## Introduction

 Everyone talks about GenAI those days, so I created the project to gain some GenAI skills.
-The idea is to create a simeple application which uses LLM to analyze personal health data then make recommendations.
+The idea is to create a simple application which uses LLM to analyze Apple health data then make recommendations.

 ### Data